 Cory Booker’s Expanded CCWFA + Child Allowance

-Neither Bennet nor Booker have offered specific plans to address the shortage of child care providers through workforce development initiatives.
+Neither Bennet nor Booker offered specific plans to address the shortage of child care providers through workforce development initiatives.

 Andrew Yang’s Freedom Dividend

-Yang also addresses child care, without much detail, in his plan to assist single parents.
-His proposed investments include tax breaks for child care services and the “creation of responsibility-sharing networks” in which single parents could work with each other to share child care and other responsibilities.
+Yang also addressed child care, without much detail, in his plan to assist single parents.
+His proposed investments included tax breaks for child care services and the “creation of responsibility-sharing networks” in which single parents could work with each other to share child care and other responsibilities.
 It’s unclear whether the tax breaks are new or extensions of existing ones and how the “responsibility sharing” networks would function.

 Additional child care plans

-While not as robust as other candidates’ plans, Rep. John Delaney, D-MD, has introduced the Early Learning Act, which would provide guaranteed access to free pre-K for all 4-year-olds, and author and activist Marianne Williamson’s child advocacy proposal mentions affordable child care and universal pre-K.
+While not as robust as other candidates’ plans, former candidates Rep. John Delaney, D-MD, has introduced the Early Learning Act, which would provide guaranteed access to free pre-K for all 4-year-olds, and author and activist Marianne Williamson’s child advocacy proposal mentions affordable child care and universal pre-K.